• About

 Explain the difference between luxuries and investments

 The best investment you can ever make is to invest in yourself, unless you’re throwing money into a money pit.
-There’s no doubt that college is a lot of fun, and that people with philosophy degrees had a lot of great conversations about Stoicism and the Post-Modern Nietzschean Feminist theory, but those beer-fueled ponderings are unlikely to get anybody’s foot in the door of their dream job.
+There’s no doubt that college is a lot of fun, and that people with philosophy degrees had a lot of interesting conversations about stoicism and the Post-Modern Nietzschean Feminist theory.
+But those beer-fueled contemplations are unlikely to get anybody’s foot in the door of their dream job.
 Some degrees are simply more financially valuable than others, so if your kid wants to study the humanities or fine arts, help them understand that their desired degree is a luxury rather than an investment.

 Don’t accept college as a barrier to entry